Armour in Canada (5-1) Ontario: Canadian War Museum, Tanks

 The Chieftain replaced the Centurion in British service in 1967 after about four years of teething troubles.
 At the time, it had the most powerful gun of any tank in the world.
 The 120-mm rifled gun was unusual for a tank in that the projectile and propellant were loaded separately.
 The fin stabilised discarding sabot round had a special driving band that stopped the projectile from spinning.
 It had an excellent sighting system.
 The main weakness of the tank was its engine, which was relatively unreliable.
 Iran, Kuwait, Oman and Jordan also used the Chieftain.
 The tank was adapted to a bridge-layer, armoured recovery vehicle, and other variants.Canada never used the Chieftain.
 The CWM artefact was donated to the museum by the British Army Training Unit Suffield, which has been using the tank training area in Suffield, Albertasince 1972.
 The Challenger tank replaced the Chieftain in 1983.
 CWM 19980108-001.
 (Doug Knight)

-German equipment captured by Canadians during the Second World War on display in the Canadian War Museum, is listed on a separate page on this web site.
+German equipment captured by Canadians during the Second World War and now on display in the Canadian War Museum, is listed on a separate page on this web site.

 (Library and Archives Canada Photo, MIKAN No. 4876329)